dmckinnon/dmckinnon.github.io/_posts/2022-08-30-Stormbreaker.markdown

 ![First attempt](/assets/stormbreaker/closeup_forge.jpg)

 This was fairly long from base to blade, and tall from tip to tip.
 I had the idea of cutting it down the middle, so each side was two pieces, with a straight edge and a curve.
-Here's my template:

-![First attempt](/assets/stormbreaker/axe_template.jpg)

-But this is too big for one 12"x12" sheet of steel, and I had no bigger since the 24x12's were out of stock and no longer being sold.
+But this was too big for one 12"x12" sheet of steel, and I had no bigger since the 24x12's were out of stock and no longer being sold.
 What to do?

 I welded two sheets together along one side.
 This made things a bit wonky, as it didn't weld flat, but ... what else was I to do?
 Having done that, I could actually fit both the top and the bottom half of an axe side onto one of these sheets, so I cut those out - with an angle grinder, due to the curve, not shears - and welded them together.
+You can see the result here, along with my paper template:

+![First attempt](/assets/stormbreaker/axe_template.jpg)

-Now I have the two side of the axe blade.
+Now I have the two sides of the axe blade.
 I wanted internal supports so it held the shape, so several rectangles were welded on the inside, and a curve at the line where I wanted the blade taper to begin - this was about 15cm from the edge:

 ![First attempt](/assets/stormbreaker/wedge.jpg)